-The barbershop is a great place where men (young and old, white collar or blue collar) can be men.
+The barber shop is a great place where men can be men.
 When I say barbershop, I mean a place that has actual barbers – not stylists or manicurists.
 You simply cannot blow off steam and revel in your manhood while getting your nails done.

 The cool thing about my barbershop is that, in addition to getting a haircut, you can purchase various types of merchandise.
 Want the latest theatrical release?
 Got it.
 Need some new Nikes?
-Those too.
+Just tell the gut your size and the shoes magically appear.
 What about some Giorgio Armani cologne?
 Yep.
 Of course, the entrepreneurs are selling cheap knock-offs and bootlegs, but no one complains.
 Except for one barber who did complain that the “Nikes” he bought hurt his feet and fell apart within a month.

-Because of my hubris, I almost missed the opportunity to share these experiences with sons.
+Because of my hubris, I almost missed the opportunity to share these experiences with boys.

 My son, N, was born with a ton of hair on his head.
 As the months progressed it blossomed into a massive, curly Afro.
 I was champing at the bit to cut his hair, but my wife, KayEm, insisted that I wait until he turned one.
 On his birthday, I sat the little tyke in his chair and proceeded to get my clippers.
 KayEm looked troubled as I walked past.

 “Aren’t you taking him to the barber shop?” she asked.